qlyoung/lagopus/docs/usage.rst

 The Lagopus user interface is exposed as a web application.
 It is served on port 80 at the IP address you configured during the :ref:`installation process
 <installation>`.
-There are several components, each available on a differet
+There are several components, each available on a different
 part of the web interface.

 The following pages are each linked in the sidebar of the web interface.